 They also prevent empty Filters from being created, because only Filters with the criteria that exist in the Item data will be created.

 They come in really handy when you have a large number of items in your Pepperi data or periodically add a lot of Items to your Pepperi data via integration/uploads, because all the newly required Filters are created on the fly.
-Read on to understand the full picture!
+Read on to get the full picture and instructions.

 Dynamic Filters may be set up in a "Tree" layout, where each sub-level is contained within the higher level.
 The levels are unlimited, so you can have as many levels of categories as you need.